swaroopch/byte-of-python/12-problem-solving.md

 [Python Reference Manual](http://docs.python.org/3/library/time.html#time.strftime).

 We create the name of the target zip file using the addition operator which *concatenates* the strings i.e. it joins the two strings together and returns a new one.
 Then, we create a string `zip_command` which contains the command that we are going to execute.
-You can check if this command works by running it in the shell (Linux terminal or DOS prompt).
+You can check if this command works by running it in the shell (GNU/Linux terminal or DOS prompt).

 The `zip` command that we are using has some options and parameters passed.
 The `-q` option is used to indicate that the zip command